myscale/vector-db-benchmark/README.md

 You need to write the cluster connection information obtained in Step 1 into the configuration files.
 To modify the configuration files for testing, open each file and locate the `connection_params` section.
 Update the values for `end_point`, `cloud_user`, and `cloud_password` with the appropriate cluster connection information obtained in Step 1.
+Finally, move the modified configuration file into the `experiments/configurations` directory.

 Here is an example of how the modified section may look: